DuncanCragg/OnexOS/README.md

 # OnexOS

-OnexOS manifests an open 3D universe for all of us, and our families and friends, to create virtual places and to share and explore together.

-The OnexOS universe is built from world elements all tied together with "links".

-This universe owes its "mashability" to being sewn together everywhere by these pervasive links - between your leaves on my tree, or between my forest and your city.
+The OnexOS Android app gives you and your family a 3D creative space where you can all sketch 3D objects and places and write and post 2D notes and documents around in virtual rooms.

+Use it as a thinking space, a creative space or a sharing space; have fun exploring each others creations.

+You can run it on a shared family Android tablet, or on the LineageOS version of Android on a Raspberry Pi 4 behind your family TV!
+Each family member can have their own stuff.

 ### What can you do?

+This space owes its creative "mashability" to being sewn, tied or snapped together everywhere by "links" - links between your leaves on my tree, or between my forest and your city.

-You build everything in the OnexOS universe from simple coloured cubes and panels that can have text or images on them.
-These are then linked together into the universe that we're going to build together.
+You build everything in OnexOS from simple coloured panels that can have text or images on them.
+These are then linked together into the creative space that you play in.
 With just these basic starting materials you can:

 Build a house from panels linked into rooms and rooms linked together.
 Then build a street made of links to all the houses of your family and friends.
 Then build a city